 The Group measures climate-related and environmental risks of its customers with different applicable methods.
 The Group uses an ESG score provided by an external service provider to evaluate ESG risks of municipalities.
 The ESG score includes several climate-related and environmental metrics that take into account both physical risks and transition risks municipalities are exposed to.
 For affordable social housing organisations, the Group has introduced an annual ESG questionnaire that includes questions related to the actions organisations have taken to manage and mitigate climate-related and environmental risks associated with them.
-In addition to that, MuniFin Group has conducted an analysis of the most relevant physical risks in Finland and included customer-level analysis of affordable social housing customers.
+In addition to that, MuniFin Group has conducted an analysis of the most relevant physical risks in Finland and included customer-level analysis of physical risks as a part of the annual risk analysis of affordable social housing customers.